After the interview and keeping your job

 Always send a thank-you note after the interview

 A thank-you note helps you stand out, since most job hunters don’t make the effort.
-Besides thanking the hiring manager, it’s an opportunity to sell yourself again or a second chance at a question that you believe you didn’t answer very well.
+Besides thanking the hiring manager, it’s an opportunity to sell yourself again after the interview or a second chance at a question that you believe you didn’t answer very well.
 It usually makes more of an impact to send a hand-written note via U.S. mail than by e-mail, but in some cases the hiring manager might make a decision before the snail-mailed thank-you note arrives, so to be safe send it both ways.

 Send an e-mail the day of the interview or the next morning.
 Write down what you’re going to say in the thank-you note you will send by U.S. mail immediately after the interview, let it sit over night, read it with fresh eyes, and then send it the next morning.
 Make sure that what you say in each one is different.
 You may want to begin the hand-written note by saying “I’d like to thank you again for considering me for the (blank) position…” Susan Ireland, author of The Complete Idiot’s Guide to the Perfect Resume offers some free thank you letter templates on her web site.